-Solder was saved from drowning during escape from the scene of an ambush by Squasner Squance, who pushed him up a bank.
+Soldier was saved from drowning during escape from the scene of an ambush by Squasher Squance, who pushed him up a bank.

-He left Gloe Goer Camp 8/3/1944 on Atjeh Party Road Works and Pakan Baroe-Moearo Railway.
+He left Gloe Goer Camp 8/3/1944 with a work party for Atjeh Party Road Works and Pakan Baroe-Moearo Railway.

 Arthur was one of the Collie boys.
 Please read about them.